pantheon-systems/terminus/docs/Models/Site.md

     Retrieve New Relic Info

 ##### Return:
-    [stdClass] $response['data']
+    [\stdClass]

 ---

 ### organizationIsMember
 ##### Description:
-    Returns all organization members of this site
+    Determines if an organization is a member of this site

 ##### Parameters:
     [string] $uuid UUID of organization to check for

 ##### Return:
-    [boolean] True if organization is a member of this site
+    [bool] True if organization is a member of this site

 ---